-Adequacy of retail facilities

-Many proposals appear reliant on passengers switching to purchasing tickets online rather than at the station.
-While there is a clear trend in this direction a substantial number of people either cannot or have chosen not to move to digital.
+Adequacy of retail facilities It appears proposals may be reliant on passengers switching to purchasing tickets online rather than at the station.
+While there is a clear trend in this direction a substantial number of www.transportfocus.org.uk people either cannot or have so far chosen not to move to digital means of purchasing tickets.
 We know from our research that resistance to booking online often comes from uncertainty and a lack of confidence, exacerbated by the complexity and variety of ticket options available.